Wenger ready to listen to offers for Wilshere

 Arsenal manager Arsene Wenger is ready to listen to offers for Jack Wilshere, unable to guarantee the midfielder the game time he needs.

-Wilshere spent last season on loan at Bournemouth, the 34-time England international managing 27 Premier League appearances.
+Wilshere spent last season on loan at Bournemouth, and the 34-time England international managed 27 Premier League appearances.

 But the midfielder fractured his fibula in April and, continuing his comeback, he was sent off for Arsenal's Under-23s in a clash against Manchester City on Monday.